Classical Portraiture Techniques and Concepts

-This course will be taught in 3 Parts: Portrait Drawing, Grisaille Painting, and Full Palette Painting.
-Part 1 will have 3 demonstrations (each with a refined and real time version) which will be published once per week for the next 3 weeks.
-Parts 2 and 3 will be published in September and January.
-You can pre-purchase all 3 now to get a bulk discount.
+This course is taught in 3 Parts: Portrait Drawing, Grisaille Painting, and Full Palette Painting.
+Part 1 will have 3 demonstrations (each with a refined and real time version).

 Part 1 - Portrait Drawing in Graphite